RadekVyM/SimpleToolkit/README.md

 ### SimpleShell

 `SimpleShell` is a simplified implementation of .NET MAUI `Shell`.
-This is the hilight of the library.

 ## SimpleToolkit.SimpleShell.Controls

 ![SimpleToolkit.SimpleShell.Controls](https://img.shields.io/nuget/dt/SimpleToolkit.SimpleShell.Controls)

-The SimpleToolkit.SimpleShell.Controls is a collection of ready-to-use navigation related controls (not only) for SimpleShell
+SimpleToolkit.SimpleShell.Controls is a collection of ready-to-use, navigation-related controls (not only) for `SimpleShell`.

 ### Getting Started

-In order to use the SimpleToolkit.Core you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:
+In order to use SimpleToolkit.SimpleShell.Controls you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();